This post may contain affiliate links. Please read our disclosure policy.

 - Place the dough onto a lightly floured counter and gently shape into into a ball.

-- Place the ball on your lined baking sheet and flatten slightly.
+- Place the ball on your lined baking sheet (affiliate link) and flatten slightly.
 Use a serrated knife to cut a 1-inch deep cross in the top of the bread.
 Sprinkle the top of the loaf with a little flour.

 - Bake for 30 to 40 minutes, or until the loaf is firm to the touch on top and sounds hollow when tapped on the bottom.